shubhamchopra/shubhamchopra.github.io/posts/2016-02-20-hello-world.markdown

     env:
       global:
-      - GHC_VERSION=7.10.3
       - secure: [encrypted secret key]

 Here, we tell Travis that we would only be interested in checking out the branch source.
+Well also tell Travis the directory that contains our build so it can cache it for later.

     branches:
       only: